Updated July 2024

 Companies that are not transparent with their employees can expect to see a decrease in the morale at their workplace.

 When there are significant or even minor changes on the horizon, be transparent with your team.
-Let them know what is happen, why it’s happening, and how it might affect their day-to-day work.
+Let them know what is happening, why it’s happening, and how it might affect their day-to-day work.
 When decisions are made, communicate the process behind the decision.

 Transparency is important so employees know what’s going on and don’t feel left out in the dark about anything that could impact their job performance or future at work.
-By being transparent, you’re sending out a positive message to your employees and shows they can trust your judgment.
+By being transparent, you’re sending out a positive message to your employees and showing they can trust your judgment.

 Establish a consistent meeting schedule

 By establishing a consistent and regular meeting schedule, you are giving your employees a clear and consistent idea of when they can talk about issues.
 You can also share personal and company updates in this meeting, too.
-The more they know about upcoming events and changes, the better they’ll be able to deal adjust to them ahead of time.
+The more they know about upcoming events and changes, the better they’ll be able to adjust to them ahead of time.

 Some managers will choose to meet weekly, bi-weekly, or monthly.
 Your business can also set company-wide meetings on a monthly or quarterly basis to inform everyone at once of positives and changes.
 Try not to make your regular meetings any more infrequent than that.
 This will help create stability within your company.
 Everyone will know where they stand and where the company stands.
 The trust and openness will help with team morale.